nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Viewing upcoming lessons : `remind`

-Displays a list of upcoming lessons within the next 48 hours.
+Displays a list of upcoming lessons with end date time within the next 48 hours

 Format: `remind`